camunda/camunda-docs/versioned_docs/version-8.5/components/console/manage-organization/external-sso.md

 ### Default organizations <span class="badge badge--enterprise-only">Enterprise only</span>

 :::info
-Default organizations for external identity provider are only available for organizations on an enterprise plan.
+Default organizations for external identity provider are only available for organizations on an Enterprise plan.
 :::

 By setting up an external identity provider, it is possible to configure up to 10 default organizations.
-The following information must be added in the ticket so that the support team can configure the default organizations:
+The following information must be added in the ticket so the support team can configure the default organizations:

 - Organization Id
 - Default organization roles